PerkyPiper/stash-scrapers/scrapers/BetterC4S/README.md

 ## Customizing Behaviour
 You can configure the scraping behaviour of BetterC4S by editing the provided fields in the config.ini (if it doesn't exist, run the scraper once then check again)!

-You can also specify per-studio behaviour by creating a dependant scraper, like so:
+You can also specify per-studio behaviour, which allows you to use the studio's specific search page, rather than the main clips4sale one!

+Here's how you do it:
 ### YAML
 ```
 # requires: BetterC4S